 According to their profile and admission mode (see Education System), students have to validate either 6 or 4 semesters at Telecom Bretagne in order to obtain the Master of Engineering degree.
 Most International students are Bachelor holders and therefore study for 2 years only (see also Bridging Semester).

-A "Year in industry" programme is on offer and makes it possible for students to have a valuable experience between semesters 4 and 5.
+A "Semester in industry" programme is on offer and makes it possible for students to have a valuable experience between semesters 4 and 5.

 is a common-core semester (30 credits), offered only in the autumn.
 It is a transition and adaptation semester and provides for a broadening and deepening of scientific culture as well as acquisition of methods of learning particular to an engineering school.
 It includes lectures from the 5 modules (24 credits) and a project (6 credits) as well as language classes.